Meta-Monomorphizing Specializations: Introduction

 \textbf{Non-goals.}\quad Our focus is exclusively on enabling meta-monomorphic specializations.
 Consequently, we assume fully type-annotated programs as input, leaving type inference as a potential preprocessing step.
 While monomorphization inherently involves whole-program analysis and code duplication, optimizing the resulting transformation time, binary size, or redundancy is outside the scope of this work; however, modern optimizing compilers perform dead or unreachable code elimination.
 Improving the precision of our analysis, however, remains an interesting and important direction for future work.
 Finally, while our approach targets combinations of: \begin{compactitem} \item first-order programs with equality bound (\S\ref{sect:first-order-equality-bound}); \item predicate polymorphism with trait bounds (\S\ref{sect:predicate-polymorphism}); \item polymorphic $\sum$- and $\prod$-type constructors (\S\ref{sect:polymorphic-sum-prod}); \item lifetime polymorphism with reference types (\S\ref{sect:lifetime-polymorphism}); and \item higher-ranked polymorphism with higher-order functions (\S\ref{sect:hrtbs}) \end{compactitem} It does not currently support all program classes, such as recursive polymorphic functions~\cite{Henglein93, Bird98, Hallett05, Roberts86} or existential types~\cite{Mitchell88, Laufer96} (cf. \S\ref{sect:limitations}).
 Instead, we provide a practical specialization framework that leverages existing metaprogramming without requiring compiler modifications.

+Furthermore, in its current form, the system operates under a principle of \textit{Strict Locality}: the \inlinerust{spec!} macro resolves dispatch only when concrete type information (or explicit trait bounds) is available at the immediate call-site.
+We explicitly consider the automatic propagation of specialized constraints through arbitrary layers of generic functions as outside the scope of this work.
+This boundary is a deliberate trade-off: while it limits compositionality in deeply nested generic wrappers, it ensures that specialization remains a zero-cost, opt-in mechanism that avoids the ``specialization at a distance'' problem and remains entirely compatible with the host language's existing macro expansion and coherence rules.

-\textbf{Contributions.}\quad The contributions of this work are threefold: \begin{itemize} \item We introduce the concept of \textit{meta-monomorphizing specializations}, detailing its design principles, formalization, and implementation strategies. \item We present a metaprogramming framework, designed, developed, and extensively tested, that facilitates the definition and generation of specialized implementations. \item We conduct an engineering study on higher-ranked codebases to assess the practical implications and benefits of our method. \end{itemize}
+\textbf{Contributions.}\quad The contributions of this work are threefold: \begin{itemize} \item We introduce the concept of \textit{meta-monomorphizing specializations}, detailing its design principles, formalization, and implementation strategies. \item We present a metaprogramming framework, designed, developed, and extensively tested, that facilitates the definition and generation of specialized implementations. \item We conduct an engineering study on higher-ranked codebases to assess the practical implications and benefits of our method. \item We validate the approach through 16 micro-benchmarks: 8 comparing compile-time specialization against runtime \inlinerust{TypeId} dispatch and a generic baseline, and 8 demonstrating specialization patterns---lifetime-based dispatch, higher-ranked types, compound predicates, trait objects, and wildcard matching---that \inlinerust{TypeId} structurally cannot express. \end{itemize}